felipeands/fsc/README.md

 The files will be available in the `dist` folder

 ### Using the application
-Fill the field and press `Verify` to check if the word or phrase is a polidrome.
+Fill the field and press `Verify` button to check if the word or phrase is a polidrome.